How to Find a Home Birth Midwife in North Carolina

 Insurance in North Carolina: Medicaid, TRICARE, and Commercial Plans

-Fort Bragg (now Fort Liberty) is 60 miles from Raleigh, and military families from the Fayetteville area who want a midwife in the Triangle rather than locally are a real and consistent segment of the NC home birth market.
+Fort Bragg (now Fort Liberty) is 60 miles from Raleigh, and military families from the Fayetteville area who want a CNM in the Triangle rather than locally are a real and consistent segment of the NC home birth market.
 TRICARE covers CNM services.
-Coverage for CPM-attended home birth depends on your specific TRICARE plan and the midwife's provider enrollment.
 Call your TRICARE regional contractor with CPT codes 59400 through 59410 and ask about out-of-hospital birth coverage specifically.
-Do not assume.
 Get written confirmation.

 For commercial insurance, the question that produces accurate answers:

-'I am planning an out-of-hospital birth with a licensed midwife.
+'I am planning an out-of-hospital birth with a licensed Certified Nurse-Midwife.
 What is your reimbursement for CPT codes 59400 through 59410 for out-of-network providers?
 Please send that confirmation in writing.'

 The specificity of CPT codes forces a real policy lookup rather than a guess.